jose-verse/goblin2plus-get-started/readme.md

     You can see the hostname here
     ![hostname](media/hostname.png)

-    You can see the symmetric key here at the moment of create your device
+    You can see the symmetric key here at the time of create your device
     ![hostname](media/symmetric_key.png)

 1. Run the file and copy the output (your SAS Token).